ArduPilot/ardupilot_wiki/common/source/docs/common-ac2_simple_geofence.rst

 -  Go to the **CONFIG/GeoFence** screen
 -  Enable the FENCE: :ref:`FENCE_ENABLE<FENCE_ENABLE>` =1.

-.. note:: The fence can be enabled/disabled by an RC channel, or Mission Command (DO_FENCE_EANBLE), be must be enabled with this parameter first.
+.. note:: The fence can be enabled/disabled by an RC channel, or Mission Command (DO_FENCE_EANBLE), but must be enabled with this parameter first.

 -  Set :ref:`FENCE_TYPE<FENCE_TYPE>` = default of "ALL" is fine and will allow you to set up an additional :ref:`common-polygon_fence` , unless you want only a cylindrical fence to be active if a polygon fence has also been loaded.
 Then  you could select "Altitude" or "Circle" or both.
 -  Set :ref:`FENCE_ACTION<FENCE_ACTION>` ="RTL or LAND" ,or whatever you wish for a breach action.